Mumbai Indians Fret Over Form of Young India Players in DY Patil T20 With IPL 2025 in the Horizon - Cricxtasy

 He will be used as a floater and should unleash his range against speedsters like the last season.
 Naman had a strike rate of 180.95 and a balls-per-boundary ratio of 3.50 vs pace in IPL 2024.

-Meanwhile, Robin Minz might open the innings for Mumbai Indians with Rohit Sharma in IPL 2025.
+Meanwhile, Robin Minz might open the innings for Mumbai Indians with Rohit Sharma.
 The southpaw has been rated highly for his attacking game and can maximise the powerplay overs.

 Robin was with Gujarat Titans (GT) last season but couldn’t play due to an accident and was released before the mega auction.
 He was part of MI’s development programs and will look to show his expertise with the willow.